DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Thursday

-- Project 1 due - watch game clips in class- 30 x 8 = 4 minutes?
+- Project 1 due - watch game clips in class
+  - who wants to explain some of their session?

 > Exercise: Export the given asset list from the Reaper project